 What motivated me to start Trill Tea was the opportunity to create a brand that would inspire a junior high school version of myself.
 A person who was obsessed with Allen Iverson and played hours of basketball because of it.
 The “ah ha moment” came when I realized that if a brand or entrepreneur gave me the same feeling I had for Allen Iverson than I would’ve been inspired to start a company in junior high school rather than spending my days playing basketball.

-BE: Why motivated you to drop out of college and become an entrepreneur?
+BE: What motivated you to drop out of college and become an entrepreneur?

 BE: What tools are you using to connect to a younger, hip-hop-oriented audience?